-Bilateral vs. Multilateral Mobility
+7. Bilateral vs. Multilateral Mobility

 At present, we're actively considering a small number of bilateral arrangements: federation-A with federation-B, federation-A with federation-C, let's say.
-It think it should almost go without saying that we should however not develop any technical mechanisms which rely on this model, which will be hard to scale.
-Instead, we should assume a multilateral model of which the current set of bilateral arrangements would end up being a subset.
+This might potentially result in federation-A providing a different mobile metadata aggregate to each of its partners.
+It should certainly be possible for a federation to publish more than one mobile metadata aggregate should the need arise.